 What about braking power?
 That’s one of the few weaknesses I noticed as well.
 It’s solid and predictable, but not quite as good as I’ve had with other rims (carbon or aluminum).
 I didn’t notice much in the way of fade, but I did notice that it took a little longer to stop than usual.
 Nothing really to be concerned about… just know that you may have to exert a little more force for equal stopping.

 What about the cost?
 Admittedly, these new wheels are hitting the market at a premium price ($2750 and 1370 grams complete).
 The most sought after comparable wheels would be the Zipp 202 Firecrest ($2725 and 1375 grams complete), which have years of engineering behind them.
-Syncros undoubtedly leveraged existing designs (Ritchey, possibly?) to get the RL’s out the door so quickly after the brand acquisition.
-Regardless of origin, these are high-quality carbon clinchers using proven guts with a price inline with the market.
+Syncros wheels are assembled with cherry-picked parts from the DT Swiss lineup, so you can be confident that every component of these wheels is top-notch.
+Regardless of origin, these are high-quality carbon clinchers using proven guts with a price that’s on the high side of the market.

 - Feels like cheating